srsuryadev/Project-JGS/README.md

 Project-JGS
 ===========

-This project aims is to learn javascript
+This project aim is to learn javascript